Capricorn Records: End of an era

 When Warner Brothers could not successfully negotiate a buyout of the label in 1975, Capricorn made a new distribution deal with PolyGram.
 In the following year Capricorn's most successful and prolific act, the Allman Brothers Band, would split up.

 The 1970s recession affected Capricorn record sales, especially later in the decade.
 Between July and September 1979, the label faced numerous foreclosure and debt charges including a possible buyout and contract renegotiation from PolyGram forcing the label to close its Los Angeles office and cut positions in Macon.
 When renegotiations were unsuccessful, PolyGram filed a lawsuit seeking all label and studio assets as collateral on a $5 million loan made to the company in 1977.

 At this point, many artists terminated their contracts with Capricorn including Sea Level, Stillwater, and Dixie Dregs and the Allman Brothers filed suit to stop the release of a greatest hits album.

 Together, Chapter 11 bankruptcy proceedings and the reorganization of Capricorn Records took a total of 18 months.
 The reorganization allowed Walden to retain the label name, studio, Cotton Avenue office, and both Rear Exit and No Exit Music Companies.
 Polygram received all master recordings, musical copyrights, existing tapes, records, and other property.
 Another stipulation of the final agreement was the creation of a special fund to pay off other creditors over the next seven years.
 Walden received 100% of the company stock after reorganization, leaving Fenter out.

 In January, 1983, Walden and Fenter restructured their business partnership and announced that Capricorn was releasing its first record in three years with the CBS Columbia Label album Sweet Young Thing by Rick Christian.
-The album, unfortunately, did not revive the label’s name recognition like Walden and Fenter had hoped, but neither partner was deterred.
+The album did not revive the label's name recognition as Walden and Fenter had hoped, but neither partner was deterred.
 Fenter made an attempt in July 1983 to revive the label, but that effort dissolved when he had a heart attack in the midst of completing negotiations with Warner Bros.
 Records and died at 47.

 A Capricorn Records liquidation sale event at the Macon Coliseum in the summer of 1986 saw the sale of assets including gold records, personal effects, and filing cabinets containing financial documents, press, and promotional pieces, and contracts.